-- Public Housing: Getting Ready for Work Opportunities: HABC is committed to expanding access to employment, training, and educational opportunities for HABC residents while also promoting economic self-sufficiency.
-The Get Ready for Opportunities to Work (GROW) program is a new program designed to build on and enhance HABC's selfsufficiency initiatives.
+- Public Housing: Get Ready for Opportunities to Work: HABC is committed to expanding access to employment, training, and educational opportunities for HABC residents while also promoting economic self-sufficiency.
+The Get Ready for Opportunities to Work (GROW) program is a new program designed to build on and enhance HABC's self-sufficiency initiatives.
 As a condition of continued occupancy, unemployed, work-able residents must agree to participate in the GROW program with the ultimate goal of sustained employment.
-To help ensure residents' success, HABC will provide GROW participants with career counseling, service navigation and access to HABC and partner programs. - Program Efficiencies: HABC is proposing program efficiencies which are designed to simplify processing and streamline administrative processes.
+To help ensure residents' success, HABC will provide GROW participants with career counseling, service navigation and access to HABC and partner programs.
+This activity applies to Public Housing participants only. - Program Efficiencies: HABC is proposing program efficiencies which are designed to simplify processing and streamline administrative processes.
 HABC has also combined the previously approved Local Forms activity with this Program Efficiencies activity.
-HABC is proposing criteria for port-out moves and elective moves such that these moves would will restricted until after the two-year lease anniversary date, except under extenuating circumstances as established in the Administrative Plan.
-These efficiencies will allow staff to repurpose time spent processing moves and port-outs to improve customer service and processing times for program transactions.
-Additionally, HABC voucher holders will be able to take advantage of HABC's MTW self-sufficiency programs while remaining in HABC's jurisdiction.
+HABC is proposing criteria for elective moves such that these moves will restricted until after the two-year lease anniversary date, except under extenuating circumstances as established in the Administrative Plan.
+These efficiencies will allow staff to repurpose time spent processing moves to improve customer service and processing times for program transactions.